ammarateya/linkedin_scraper/README.md

 ### Download ChromeDriver

-Download the appropriate version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) based on your Chrome browser version.
-After downloading, extract the `chromedriver` executable and move it to the project directory.
+Download the appropriate version of ChromeDriver based on your Chrome browser version, or download the chrome for testing, and its accompanying webdriver, like I did, because I don't use Chrome, I use Arc. (go arc yay) After downloading, extract the `chromedriver` executable and move it to the project directory.

 ## Usage